Quantum Drinfeld Modules I: Quantum Modular Invariant and Hilbert Class Fields: Introduction

-In \cite{Man}, Manin proposed a theory of Real Multiplication with the purpose of giving an explicit class field theory to the family of real quadratic extensions $K/\Q$.
-Here the relevant moduli space is that of quantum tori, where by a quantum torus is meant a quotient of the form $\R/\langle 1,\uptheta \rangle$, $\uptheta\in \R-\Q$.
-Both quotients are non Hausdorff and it was Manin's suggestion that one should replace them by noncommutative $C^{\ast}$-algebras.
+In 2004, Yuri Manin \cite{Man} proposed the development of a parallel theory of {\it Real Multiplication} of quantum tori in order to treat the case of $K$ a real quadratic extension of $\Q$.
+By definition, a {\it quantum torus} is a quotient of the form

+it is the obvious analog of the complex torus introduced above in this context.
+However, both $\T(\uptheta )$ and the moduli space of quantum tori are noncommutative spaces (non Hausdorff quotients) and so one is immediately confronted with a serious obstacle: finding the appropriate analogs of modular invariant and elliptic function in this singular setting.

+In this paper and its sequel \cite{DGIII}, we give a solution to the Real Multiplication program in the case of $K$ a real\footnote{A quadratic extension $K/k$ is {\it real} if the place at $\infty$ splits completely, otherwise it is called {\it complex}.} quadratic extension of the global field $k=\F_{q}(T)$ using quantum notions of the modular invariant \cite{DGI}, \cite{DGII} and the exponential function.